 United's policy is based on the 12-month impact on net interest revenue of interest rate ramps that increase 200 basis points and decrease 200 basis points from the base scenario.
 In the ramp scenarios, rates change 25 basis points per month over the initial eight months.
 The policy limits the change in net interest revenue over the next 12 months to a 10% decrease in either scenario.
 The policy ramp and base scenarios assume a static balance sheet.
 Historically low rates on December 31, 2010 and 2009 made use of the down 200 basis point scenario problematic.
-At December 31, 2010 United's simulation model indicated that a 200 basis point increase in rates would cause an approximate .08% increase in net interest revenue over the next twelve months.
-At December 31, 2009, United's simulation model indicated that a 200 basis point increase in rates over the next twelve months would cause an approximate 1.81% increase in net interest revenue and a 25 basis point decrease in rates over the next twelve months would cause an approximate revenue.
+At December 31, 2010 United's simulation model indicated that a 200 basis point increase in rates would cause an approximate .08% increase in net interest revenue over the next twelve months and a 25 basis point decrease in rates would cause an approximate ..29% increase in net interest revenue over the next twelve months.
+At December 31, 2009, United's simulation model indicated that a 200 basis point increase in rates over the next twelve months would cause an approximate 1.81% increase in net interest revenue and a 25 basis point decrease in rates over the next twelve months would cause an approximate .65% increase in net interest revenue.